 Pitcher?
 Hitter?
 Both?
-MLB draft marked by two-way players
+MLB draft marked by 2-way players

 ---

-AP Sports Writers Jon Krawczynski and Charles Odum, and AP Freelance Writer Mark Didtler contributed.
+AP Sports Writers Jon Krawczynski and Charles Odum, and AP Freelance Writer Mark Didtler contributed to this report.

 ---